 Parameter Description Events List of events for configuration Add Event A check box to enable to add events.
 Email Recipients Allows you to choose from a list of email recipients.
 NOTE: You can choose a maximum of 12 recipients.
 Custom Text Allows you to enter a custom text.
 NOTE: You can enter a maximum of 63 characters in the custom text area.

-Events from PowerPacT H-, J-, and L-Frame, PowerPact P- and Rframe, or MasterPacT NT/NW Circuit Breakers
+Events from ComPacT NSX or PowerPacT H-, J-, and L- Frame Circuit Breakers